rust-lang/rfcs/text/0000-macro-expansion-for-macro-input.md

 ### Paths within a macro

 #### Should compile:
-The definitions of `ma!` and `mb!` are stable (that is, they won't be changed by further expansions), so the invocations are safe to expand.
+The definitions of `ma!` and `mb!` aren't within a macro, so the definitions won't change, so it's safe to expand the invocations.
 ```rust
 my_eager_macro! {
     mod a {